OpenSmartEnvironment/ose-lirc/README.md

 OSE has the following prerequisites:
 - Node.js (>0.10) running on Debian Jessie and Raspbian
 - Firefox 37 or newer with Web Components enabled

-## Package description
-This package allows to use LIRC in OSE.
-It is thus possible to manage your environment using IR remote controllers.

-It forwards received commands to the [control.remote](http://opensmartenvironment.github.io/doc/#control/remote) component.

-The documentation for "ose-lirc" package can be found **[here](http://opensmartenvironment.github.io/doc/#ose-lirc#)**.

 ## Licence
 This software is released under the terms of the [GNU General